timholy/ProfileView.jl/README.md

   which can help avoid confusion when opening several ProfileView windows simultaneously.

+- On Julia 1.8 ProfileView.view(expand_tasks=true) creates one tab per task.
+  Expanding by thread is on by default and can be disabled with `expand_threads=false`.

 **NOTE**: ProfileView does not support the old JLD-based `*.jlprof` files anymore.
 Use the format provided by FlameGraphs v0.2 and higher.